lairdgrouplancaster/MoodleMeld/README.md

 ### To meld your submissions:
 1. Download your zipped marking folder from Moodle as usual.
 2. Start the graphical interface as above.
 3. Click on `Meld...`.
-Select your marking folder.
+Select your zipped marking folder.
 4. MoodleMeld will now create a file `melded_PDF.pdf`.
 5. To see the file, click on `Open working directory`.
 Copy the file and mark it.
 ### To unmeld your submissions: